liuaohanjsj/SILC/README.md

 # SILC
 This is the repository of our work "Multi-grained Radiology Report Generation with Sentence-level Image-language Contrastive Learning".
+Some files are unavailable on github due to file size restrictions.
+You can download our project (including model checkpoint) from https://drive.google.com/drive/folders/1Oax4RYRaZakV3CbAFVhHQbDqucFXTTFv?usp=sharing.
 ## Requirements

 - `torch==1.9.0`